 - Take the syrup off the heat, stir in vanilla extract, and allow it to cool for 10 minutes.

-- Strain through a fine mesh strainer into a large measuring cup or a bowl.
-You can reserve the blueberries to use on oatmeal, pancakes, toast, or ice cream as you would jam.
+- Strain it through a fine mesh strainer into a large measuring cup or a bowl.
+You can reserve the blueberries to use on oatmeal, pancakes, toast, or ice cream as you would use jam.

 Blueberry Margarita

-- Into a cocktail shaker add tequila, Cointreau, lime juice, blueberry simple syrup, and a handful of ice.
+- Into a cocktail shaker, add tequila, Cointreau, lime juice, blueberry simple syrup, and a handful of ice.

 - Shake the cocktail vigorously for a few seconds until very cool to the touch.